MaskoFortwana/CyberArk-WebConnect/docs/DLL-Extraction-Guide.md

-# ChromeConnect DLL Extraction Guide
+# WebConnect DLL Extraction Guide

 > **📋 Note**: This document provides technical details for the DLL extraction feature.
 For the complete solution overview including implementation details, testing procedures, and enterprise deployment guidance, see the main [DLL_EXTRACTION_SOLUTION.md](../DLL_EXTRACTION_SOLUTION.md) document.

 ## Overview

-The ChromeConnect application includes a specialized DLL extraction feature designed to address AppLocker compatibility issues in enterprise environments.
-This feature simulates the .NET runtime's DLL extraction process during the build phase, ensuring that extracted dependencies are pre-included in deployment packages.
+The WebConnect application includes a specialized DLL extraction feature designed to address AppLocker compatibility issues in enterprise environments.
+This feature simulates the .NET runtime's DLL extraction behavior, allowing verification that DLLs will extract to the intended directory before deployment.

 ## Table of Contents